ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 ```
 conda install -c conda-forge podman-compose
 ```
->Note: If python is installed some other way, you can use either `pip` or `pip3` to install podman-compose.
+>Note: If Python is installed some other way, you can use either `pip` or `pip3` to install podman-compose.

 #### Using Homebrew
-1. podman-compose can be instaleld using Homebrew with the command:
+1. podman-compose can be installed using Homebrew with the command:

 ```
 brew install podman-compose